jade-mikalauskas/employee-attrition-risk-analysis/README.md

 - manager tenure

 The goal of the analysis is to determine which factors contribute most strongly to employee turnover and identify opportunities to improve retention.

+## Business Problem

+Healthcare organizations often struggle with employee turnover, which increases recruitment costs, disrupts staffing stability, and impacts patient care quality.
+High attrition among clinical staff can place additional strain on teams and reduce continuity of care.

+The objective of this analysis was to identify the workforce factors most strongly associated with employee attrition and determine where retention strategies should be prioritized.

+## Dataset

+This analysis uses a workforce dataset containing employee demographic, compensation, and job-related attributes.
+The dataset includes variables such as department, job role, overtime status, monthly income, years at company, years with current manager, and attrition status.

+The data was used to explore relationships between employee characteristics and attrition patterns across roles, compensation levels, and workload indicators.

 ## Key Findings